-- (2)The Department of Health and Human Services or the Department of Agriculture and Consumer Services for the sale of serums, vaccines, and other like products. - (3) The Department of Administration, except that the agency shall not exceed the authority granted in the act creating the agency.

-The State hospitals for the mentally ill.
-(4)

-(5)The Department of Health and Human Services.

-The North Carolina School for the Blind at Raleigh.
-The Office of Juvenile Justice.
-Department of Juvenile Justice and (6a) Delinquency Prevention.

-The North Carolina Schools for the Deaf.

-- (7) (8) The Greater University of North Carolina with regard to its utilities and other services now operated by it nor to the sale of articles produced incident to the operation of instructional departments, articles incident to educational research, articles of merchandise incident to classroom work, meals, books, or to articles of merchandise not exceeding twenty-five cents (25c) in value when sold to members of the educational staff or staff auxiliary to education or to duly enrolled students or occasionally to immediate members of the families of members of the educational staff or of duly enrolled students nor to the sale of meals or merchandise to persons attending meetings or conventions as invited guests nor to the operation by the University of North Carolina of an inn or hotel and dining and other facilities usually connected with a hotel or inn, nor to the hospital and Medical School of the University of North Carolina, nor to the Coliseum of North Carolina State University at Raleigh, and the other schools and colleges for higher education maintained or supported by the State, nor to the Centennial Campus of North Carolina State University at Raleigh, nor to the Horace Williams Campus of the University of North Carolina at Chapel Hill, nor to the comprehensive student health services or the comprehensive student infirmaries maintained by the constituent institutions of the University of North - (9) The Department of Environment and Natural Resources, except that the Department shall not construct, maintain, operate or lease a hotel or tourist inn in any park over which it has jurisdiction.
-The North

-Carolina Wildlife Resources Commission may sell wildlife memorabilia as a service to members of the public interested in wildlife conservation.

-(10) Child-caring institutions or orphanages receiving State aid.

-(11) Highlands School in Macon County.

-(12) The North Carolina State Fair.
+- "(b) The provisions of subsection (a) of this section shall not apply to: - (1) Counties and municipalities. - (2) The Department of Health and Human Services or the Department of Agriculture and Consumer Services for the sale of serums, vaccines, and other like products. - (3) The Department of Administration, except that the agency shall not exceed the authority granted in the act creating the agency. - (4) The State hospitals for the mentally ill. - (5) The Department of Health and Human Services. - (6) The North Carolina School for the Blind at Raleigh. - (6a) The Office of Juvenile Justice.
+Department of Juvenile Justice and Delinquency Prevention. - (7) The North Carolina Schools for the Deaf. - (8) The Greater University of North Carolina with regard to its utilities and other services now operated by it nor to the sale of articles produced incident to the operation of instructional departments, articles incident to educational research, articles of merchandise incident to classroom work, meals, books, or to articles of merchandise not exceeding twentyfive cents (25¢) in value when sold to members of the educational staff or staff auxiliary to education or to duly enrolled students or occasionally to immediate members of the families of members of the educational staff or of duly enrolled students nor to the sale of meals or merchandise to persons attending meetings or conventions as invited guests nor to the operation by the University of North Carolina of an inn or hotel and dining and other facilities usually connected with a hotel or inn, nor to the hospital and Medical School of the University of North Carolina, nor to the Coliseum of North Carolina State University at Raleigh, and the other schools and colleges for higher education maintained or supported by the State, nor to the Centennial Campus of North Carolina State University at Raleigh, nor to the Horace Williams Campus of the University of North Carolina at Chapel Hill, nor to the comprehensive student health services or the comprehensive student infirmaries maintained by the constituent institutions of the University of North Carolina. - (9) The Department of Environment and Natural Resources, except that the Department shall not construct, maintain, operate or lease a hotel or tourist inn in any park over which it has jurisdiction.
+The North Carolina Wildlife Resources Commission may sell wildlife memorabilia as a service to members of the public interested in wildlife conservation. - (10) Child-caring institutions or orphanages receiving State aid. - (11) Highlands School in Macon County. - (12) The North Carolina State Fair.

-(13) Rural electric memberships corporations.
+Rural electric memberships corporations.
+1 (13)2